DCLucas95/Good-Readme-Generator/GeneratedReadme.md

 <li>Licence</li></ul>

 ## Description:
-<p>This program uses node js and enquirer to create a readme based off user answers to the enquirer questions and puts them in an md file.</p>
+<p>This program uses node js and enquirer to create a readme based off user answers to the enquirer questions and puts them in an .md file</p>

 ## How to Run:
 <p>To use this application.
 Clone the repo to your local device.
 Note you must have node.js</p>